DianRobot/DianRobot.github.io/content/authors/YayuGao/_index.md

 ---
 # Display name
-title: Xiaojun Hei 黑晓军
+title: Yayu Gao 高雅玙

 # Full name (for SEO)
-first_name: Xiaojun
+first_name: Yayu
-last_name: Hei
+last_name: Gao

 # Username (this should match the folder name)
 authors:
-  - XiaojunHei
+  - YayuGao

 # Is this the primary user of the site?
 superuser: false